melloware/commons-configuration2/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.melloware/commons-configuration2/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.melloware/commons-configuration2/)

-Tools to assist in the reading of configuration/preferences files in
+Tools to assist in the reading of configuration/preferences files in various formats

-        various formats
+> [!NOTE]
+> This version keeps in line with the main Apache version however it uses a custom BeanUtils2 so it can remove legacy BeanUtils and Commons Collections support for BeanUtils2 and Commons Collections4.

 Documentation
 -------------